To get started with the 23andMe® Personal Genetic Service:

-Saliva samples offer a convenient and non-invasive method for DNA sample collection as compared to hair and blood samples.
-Cheek swab samples of DNA (as you may have seen on television programs or in movies) do not consistently give sufficient DNA yields for the testing that we conduct.
+Saliva samples offer a convenient and non-invasive method for DNA sample collection compared to hair and blood samples.
+Cheek swab samples of DNA (as you may have seen on television programs or in movies) do not consistently provide enough DNA for the testing that we conduct.

-Unfortunately, we are unable to analyse any other type of sample.
+Unfortunately, we are unable to analyze any other type of sample.

-Who can use the 23andMe Personal Genome Service?
+Who can use the 23andMe Personal Genetic Service?